WebAssembly/spec/spectec/test-prose/TEST.md

   - the memory type C.MEMS[0] is mt.

 Instr_ok/load
-- the instruction (LOAD valtype loadop_? memarg) is valid with the function type [I32] -> [valtype''] if:
+- the instruction (LOAD t' loadop_? memarg) is valid with the function type [I32] -> [t'''] if:
   - the memory type C.MEMS[0] is mt.
   - Either:
-    - the number type valtype is t.
+    - the number type t' is t.
     - loadop_? is ?().
-    - the number type valtype'' is t.
+    - the number type t''' is t.
     - (2 ^ memarg.ALIGN) is less than or equal to ($size(t) / 8).
   - Or:
-    - valtype is Inn.
+    - t' is Inn.
     - loadop_? is ?(M _ sx).
-    - valtype'' is Inn.
+    - t''' is Inn.
     - (2 ^ memarg.ALIGN) is less than or equal to (M / 8).

 Instr_ok/store
-- the instruction (STORE valtype sz? memarg) is valid with the function type [I32, valtype'] -> [] if:
+- the instruction (STORE t' sz? memarg) is valid with the function type [I32, t''] -> [] if:
   - the memory type C.MEMS[0] is mt.
   - Either:
-    - the number type valtype is t.
+    - the number type t' is t.
     - the pack size sz? is ?().
-    - the number type valtype' is t.
+    - the number type t'' is t.
     - (2 ^ memarg.ALIGN) is less than or equal to ($size(t) / 8).
   - Or:
-    - valtype is Inn.
+    - t' is Inn.
     - sz? is ?(M).
-    - valtype' is Inn.
+    - t'' is Inn.
     - (2 ^ memarg.ALIGN) is less than or equal to (M / 8).

 Instr_ok/cvtop-reinterpret